Go To Previous Page 2

 Working Roles:

-• Collecting and preserving forensic evidence
+• Collecting forensic evidence.

-• Providing expert testimony in court regarding medical findings
+• Providing medical testimony in court.

 13. Forensic Linguist